-Tauck's U.S. National Parks Volunteer Program 2013
+Tauck's U.S. National Parks Volunteer Program 2014

-For the past ten years, guests on our “Yellowstone & Grand Teton National Parks” journey and our Tauck Bridges “Cowboy Country” family adventure have enjoyed an opportunity to spend approximately 2.5 hours volunteering their efforts to a variety of preservation and rehabilitation projects within our National Parks.
-First offered in Yellowstone National Park beginning in 2003, our program was relocated in 2009 to Grand Teton National Park, where the need for volunteers had become greater (due in part to the many projects in Yellowstone completed by Tauck volunteers).
+For the past 11 years, guests on selected Tauck journeys exploring the American West have enjoyed a unique opportunity – the chance to spend approximately 2.5 hours volunteering their efforts to a variety of preservation and rehabilitation projects within our National Parks.
+First offered in Yellowstone National Park in 2003, our program was relocated in 2009 to Grand Teton National Park, where the need for volunteers had become greater (due in part to the many projects in Yellowstone completed by Tauck volunteers).

-We invite you to click on the links below to view photos of the Tauck volunteers in action.
+We invite you to click on the links below to view photos of Tauck volunteers in action.
 If you participated in the program, we have arranged the photos by the date your tour began, your tour number and Tauck Director's name.
 Due to space limitations, we are not able to post every picture for every departure, but we hope that you'll enjoy the assortment we've chosen.
 If your departure is not listed, then we were unfortunately unable to post pictures from your tour.